Raphael Ravenscroft: Gerry Rafferty and "Baker Street"

+Ravenscroft stated that the decision to use the riff, which he said was based on "an old blues riff", was his, but earlier demo recordings for "Baker Street" contain a similar riff played by Rafferty on guitar and recorded before Ravenscroft became involved.
+An almost identical riff had been played ten years before on the 1968 Steve Marcus jazz track "Half a Heart", and it has been suggested that Ravenscroft's performance on "Baker Street" may have been influenced by it.

-Ravenscroft told the BBC's The One Show in 2010 that he was only paid £27.50 for the "Baker Street" session, which was the Musicians' Union rate at the time.
-It has been (falsely) reported that the cheque bounced and that it was kept on the wall of Ravenscroft's solicitors; in contrast, the song is said to have earned Rafferty £80,000 a year in royalties.
+Ravenscroft mostly refused to play "Baker Street" during interviews, and the last time he played "Baker Street" was in the summer of 2014, when he organised a charity gala concert in Exeter, where he was living, for a city schoolgirl who had died in a fall.
+In 2010 he told the BBC's The One Show that he was paid only £27.50 for the "Baker Street" session, the Musicians' Union freelance rate at the time.
+It has been incorrectly reported that the cheque bounced, and that it was hung on the wall of Ravenscroft's solicitors.
+The song is said to have earned Rafferty £80,000 a year in royalties.

-The saxophone break on "Baker Street" has been described as "the most famous saxophone solo of all time", "the most recognizable sax riff in pop music history", and "one of the most recognisable saxophone solos of all time".

-In a radio interview in 2011, Ravenscroft said that his performance on the song annoyed him.
-"I'm irritated because it's out of tune", he said.
-"Yeah, it's flat.
-By enough of a degree that it irritates me at best."
-Ravenscroft mostly refused to play "Baker Street" during interviews.
-The last time Ravenscroft played "Baker Street" was in the summer of 2014 when he organised a charity gala concert in Exeter for Nicole Hartup, a 12-year-old city schoolgirl who had died in a fall.

 Ravenscroft worked with Rafferty from 1977 to 1982.
-As well as the songs he worked on for City to City he contributed to Rafferty's next two albums, Night Owl (1979) on which he played the lyricon on the title track of the album, and follow-up album Snakes and Ladders (1980).
+As well as the songs he worked on for City to City, he contributed to Rafferty's next two albums, Night Owl (1979) on which he played the lyricon on the title track of the album, and follow-up album Snakes and Ladders (1980).
 In 2011, he recorded a tribute to commemorate the funeral of Gerry Rafferty called "Forgiveness" with friend/producer Grice Peters at Sound Gallery studios, which combined his saxophone playing with the voices of Grammy-nominated choir Tenebrae.

-While Ravenscroft falsely claimed to have made the decision to incorporate the riff (based, he said, on "an old blues riff") into "Baker Street", earlier demo recordings for "Baker Street" have the same refrain, played by Rafferty on guitar, which were recorded before Ravenscroft became involved in the sessions for the song, indicating that Ravenscroft was not responsible for including the melody in the song.
-An almost identical riff had actually been written ten years earlier for the 1968 Steve Marcus jazz track "Half a Heart", and it has been suggested by Gary Burton, a friend of Marcus, that Ravenscroft's performance on "Baker Street" was likely influenced by the earlier song.